Binomial Generalized Linear Models: Caesarian Birth Study

 Main Effects Model

 Now that our dataset looks good, we are ready to go ahead with the regression.
 Infect_count / size as our \(y\) gives us the proportion of women with an infection per group of covariates.
 When we use grouped data, the weight should always be the same as the number of counts of that combination of covariates, hence weights = size.
+Now we fit the regression with the logit link (default):

 Code